Blonde (novel): Adaptations

-In 2001, the novel was adapted into a CBS mini-series of the same name, which followed the novel closely.
+In 2001, the novel was adapted into a CBS miniseries of the same name, which followed the novel closely.
 The New York Times reported that "Often the director read the scene in the novel just before shooting it."
-The mini-series departed from the novel in leaving out the idea (which Oates discusses at length) that Monroe may have been assassinated.
+The miniseries departed from the novel in leaving out the idea (which Oates discusses at length) that Monroe may have been assassinated.

 A film adaptation of the novel, written and directed by Andrew Dominik and starring Cuban-Spanish actress Ana de Armas as Monroe, was released on September 28, 2022, by Netflix.
 Naomi Watts and Jessica Chastain were both attached to star at various points in pre-production before de Armas secured the role.
+De Armas received a best-actress Academy Award nomination for her performance.